Falls Road, Belfast: Transport

-Originally there was a tram service providing public transport on the Falls Road.
+Originally, there was a tram service providing public transport on the Falls Road.
 This was introduced in the late 19th century and replaced by trolleybuses in 1938.
 There were three routes along the road: 11 for Falls Road-Whiterock Road, 12 for Falls Road-Andersonstown Road and 13 for Falls Road-Glen Road.
-The 77 route from the Gasworks to the Waterworks ran via Albert Street/Northumberland Street and cut across the Falls Road and the Shankill Road.
+The 77 route, from the Gasworks to the Waterworks ran via Albert Street/Northumberland Street and cut across the Falls Road and the Shankill Road.
 The trolleybuses were replaced by diesel buses in the 1960s.
-With the outbreak of the troubles, the bus service was withdrawn.
+With the outbreak of the Troubles, the bus service was withdrawn.
 The gap in public transport was replaced by black taxis.
-Since the troubles ended, the public bus service has been re-introduced and expanded.
-Metro, a division of Translink now operates the bus service.
-The Falls Road is designated one of the quality bus corridors (QBCs) within the city with a variety of different routes.
+Since the Troubles ended, the public bus service has been re-introduced and expanded.
+Metro, a division of Translink, now operates the bus service.
+The Falls Road is designated one of the quality bus corridors (QBCs) within the city, with a variety of different routes.

 In 2018, the Glider bus service was introduced.
 It provides a service from Poleglass via the Falls Road-City Centre and Newtownards Road to Dundonald.
 It was the first cross-city bus service.

 Street names

 Following a decision of Belfast City Council in 2021, many of the streets in the area now have bilingual (English-Irish) signs.
 Guidance on the wording of these signs is taken from the Northern Ireland Place Names Project.
-Examples are Ardmoulin Street-Sráid Ard an Mhuilinn, Beechmount Avenue-Ascaill Ard na bhFeá.
+Examples are "Ardmoulin Street-Sráid Ard an Mhuilinn" and "Beechmount Avenue-Ascaill Ard na bhFeá".